UA-NASA-Robotics/Roobot-Over-IP/lib/CodecReadme.md

 # Module Codec Lookup

 Wiki for looking up the codec for each module.
 This is a reference for developers to understand the codec for each module.
 Used with the `ModuleCodec.h` file.
-Quick link to different modules:
+Quick link to different modules and packet types:

 - [sysAdmin](#sysAdmin)
 - [GeneralGPIO](#GeneralGPIO)